-So, you finally went ahead and invested in that great waterfront home at Smith Mountain Lake!
-If you haven’t been a boat owner yet, I get the feeling you’re about to be one.
+If you own a home on Smith Mountain Lake and haven’t become a boat owner yet, it’s likely that it won’t be long before that changes.
 Boating at Smith Mountain Lake is truly one of the best ways to enjoy the fantastic resource of all this beautiful fresh water.
-Whether it’s sailing, fishing, waterskiing and other watersports, jetskiing, just plain ‘ol touring around to friends homes or to enjoy the vistas that can only be seen by water… there will undoubtedly be a boat involved.
+Whether it’s sailing, fishing, waterskiing, jet skiing, and other watersports, or just plain touring around to friends’ homes and enjoying the vistas that can only be seen by water…..there will undoubtedly be a boat involved.

 The choices for boats are as endless as there are boat owners.
 This theory could be loosely translated that for every future boat owner out there, there is a boat made to fit their needs.
-So to help all you future captains, I’ve rounded up a couple of articles I thought were of exceptional help.
-To start, I came across an article in the Spring/Summer Lake Life Magazine published by The Smith Mountain Eagle called “Boat Buying for First Timers.”
-The article basically highlights how to ‘fit’ yourself and your family’s for your boat purchase:
+So to help all the future captains, I’ve rounded up a couple of articles I thought were of exceptional help.
+To start, I came across an article in the 2006 Spring/Summer Issue of Lake Life Magazine called “Boat Buying for First Timers.”
+The article basically highlights how to find the right ‘fit’ for your family’s boat purchase:

-His article goes into great length (as a matter of fact, it’s in 3 parts) about boat buying, new vs. used, etc.:
+His article goes into great length (in a 3-part article) about boat buying, new vs. used, etc.:

 And also covers brands/manufacturers:

-Alot of great information gathered into one spot.
+A lot of great information is gathered in one spot.
 Click here to read David’s entire article.
 See you on the waves!